Skip to main content

 Animal Notes

-Override Collar ★: When placed on the neck or head of a creature with Animal Smarts, it becomes loyal to whoever controls the paired commlink.
-It obeys simple commands within its understanding, but will not knowingly sacrifice itself.
+Override Collar: A controversial control device placed on the neck, head, or equivalent anatomy of a creature with Animal Smarts.
+The creature becomes loyal to the user controlling the paired commlink and obeys simple commands within its understanding, though it will not knowingly sacrifice itself.
 Multiply cost and weight by Size if the target is larger than Size 1.

 Clothing